If you’ve recently been diagnosed with MND, this section provides information on what to do next and guides you to further information you might need.

 You are going to need your friends and family around you — not only to offer physical help but also to offer emotional support.
 Building a good support team is essential to carry on, to offer you choices but also to give your primary caregiver a break when necessary.
 Don’t be afraid to ask for help when you need it, people will be happy to help make life easier for you.

-Some people like to find out as much about MND as they can, by reading online medical journals, websites, information about research etc. Others prefer to get information in person from health professionals.
+Some people like to find out as much about MND as they can, by reading online medical journals, websites, or information about research.
+Remember not all information on the internet is factual or necessarily applicable to you.
+Others prefer to get information in person from health professionals.
 Whichever your preference, it is good to understand MND and be prepared.

 Anticipating what you’ll need for the next step of your disease will help you maintain control.
-Your MND New Zealand Support Team Member can help you get equipment before you actually need it, rather than waiting until you do.
+Your MND New Zealand Support Team Member can link you in with the appropriate health professionals and services in order for you to get equipment in a timely manner.

 Telling others about your MND diagnosis may be difficult.
 Some people share immediately with family and friends, others prefer to wait.